alces-software/metalware/docs/design/03-api-namespace.md

 On top of all this, a config is loaded into ERB's binding which can also return values.
 Currently their are two options for what this config is.
 Normally it is the config for the Node that is in scope (such as a kickstart file).
-In this case, the MagicNamespace has a node in scope as well and alces.nodename and alces.index will return correctly.
+In this case, the MagicNamespace has a node in scope as well and `alces.nodename` and alces.index will return correctly.

-However if a domain level config is being rendered, then the config in the ERB's binding is only configs/domain.yaml.
+However if a domain level config is being rendered, then the config in the ERB's binding is only `configs/domain.yaml`.

 # Issues

-The biggest issue is complexity and maintainability.
-Currently the design is ad hoc which makes it next to impossible to replicated the behaviour in order to make a chaneg.
+The main issue is complexity and maintainability.
+Currently the design is ad hoc which makes it next to impossible to replicated the behaviour in order to make a change.
 The following is the issues within the current design.

-At the moment these issues are fairly cosmetic.
-The biggest problem we face is a lot of warning's are being issued because value's haven't been set in the config.
-However this is indicative of the larger problem, 'which config?'
+The most obvious bug is fairly cosmetic at this point.
+Their are a lot of nil warning's being issued because value's haven't been set in the config.
+However this is more indicative of the larger problem, 'which config?'

 Currently we can always access Node level configs, ironically through the GroupNamespace.
 However we can never access group level configs (this may not be